-Information on Great Maplestead's current General Waste and Recycling bin collection schedules can be found here.
+Information on Great Maplestead's current General Waste and Recycling bin collection schedules, and information about what can and can't be put into each type of waste bin, can be found here.

 HOUSEHOLD WASTE RECYCLING CENTRES

 If you have waste you wish to dispose of personally this link will take you to the Essex County Council information page.